Navalny ally Leonid Volkov attacked near home in Lithuania – DW – 03/13/2024

 Navalny ally Leonid Volkov attacked near home in LithuaniaMarch 13, 2024

-Lithuanian police said they are devoting "huge resources" to investigate the attack in Vilnius on Leonid Volkov, the long-time aide to late Russian opposition leader Alexei Navalny, Police Commissioner Renatas Pozela said on Wednesday.
+Lithuanian police said they are devoting "huge resources" to investigate an attack in Vilnius on Leonid Volkov, a long-time aide to late Russian opposition leader Alexei Navalny, Police Commissioner Renatas Pozela said on Wednesday.

 In a video on Telegram, Volkov said he was struck 15 times in the leg during the attack, and his arm was broken.